iamjayrajsinh/Php-Crud-Application/readme.md

   git clone git@github.com:iamjayrajsinh/Php-Crud-Application.git
 ```

-Import Database (you will find .sql file in database folder, go to below link and import the database)
+Import database ( you will find .sql file in database folder, go to below link and import the database )

 ```bash
   http://localhost/phpmyadmin